-With its programming history stretching from 1984 to 2025, BBC One Northern Ireland offers an impressive lineup of over 20 shows.
-Icons of BBC One Northern Ireland, Pages from Ceefax and The Blame Game made their debut in 1984 and 2006, setting industry standards.
-As of September 2025, we’ve curated over 20 of BBC One Northern Ireland’s premier shows for your viewing pleasure.
+With its programming history stretching from 2006 to 2025, BBC One Northern Ireland offers an impressive lineup of over 20 shows.
+Highlighting BBC One Northern Ireland’s quality programming, The Blame Game and Northern Ireland's Greatest Haunts stand out, premiering in 2006 and 2009.
+Dive into our updated selection of BBC One Northern Ireland’s finest, featuring more than 20 series as of October 2025.

 The three funboys, Callum Brown, Jordan McCafferty and Lorcan Boggin, may have taken the scenic route through emotional development but they're trying to make the most of life in rural Ballymacnoose.